With $70M from Alphabet, United Masters replaces record labels

 There are already services like TuneCore for pushing music to the streaming services, and each of them is trying to woo musicians by providing more analytics.
 Spotify just launched a whole insights app for artists.
 There are also plenty of merchandise platforms and ticket partners to choose from.
 But United Masters wants to be the missing data layer for the music business.
 That could allow it to find a huge fan of an artist on Pandora earning them just fractions of a cent per stream, retarget them with ads on Facebook, and get them to buy a signed poster or VIP ticket package.

 Educating artists that there’s another path could be United Masters‘ biggest challenge.
-Many musicians still think of streaming as the enemy, cannabilizing their album sales, rather than as the inevitable progression of music distribution that can serve as marketing for their band as a brand.
-But once artists see that they’re not much different than Nike and their songs are like commercials, they realize they need help getting listeners to convert, and turn their passion into a purchase.
+Many musicians still think of streaming as the enemy, cannibalizing their album sales, rather than as the inevitable progression of music distribution that can serve as marketing for their band as a brand.
+But once artists see that they’re not much different from Nike and their songs are like commercials, they realize they need help getting listeners to convert, and turn their passion into a purchase.

 “It’s very important that an artist’s jobs is to be a great artist” Stoute concludes.
 “The infrastructure around them should be helping them get more money at efficient rates, not owning their masters and taking from them.”